 - Mow the lawn

 - Care for pets independently (including walks)

 - Accomplish small shopping trips alone (after receiving their license)

 - Help parents with simple home or auto repairs

-Children are capable of doing much more than parents might think.
-Even the youngest family members can help with household tasks as early as two, and by the time your child reaches their teenage years, they can do nearly any chore you can.
-There are many benefits to giving children chores, and it also makes life easier for parents.
+Children are capable of accomplishing much more than parents might think.
+Even the youngest family members can help with household tasks as early as age two, and by the time your child reaches their teenage years, they can complete nearly any chore you can.
+There are many benefits to giving children chores, and it also makes life a lot easier for parents.